 - Bluish tint on the skin and mucous membranes (cyanosis)

-- Constant gasping for air (1)
+- Constant gasping for air (1) (child is unable to complete sentences due to difficulty in breathing)

 If you notice any of the above symptoms in your child, take them to the doctor at the earliest.